michalspirko/contact-list-selenium-junit-test-framework/README.md

 ## 🎯 Overview

-This framework is designed for automated testing of web applications, specifically targeting the Contact List application.
+This framework is designed for automated testing of web applications, specifically targeting the Contact List application hosted at https://thinking-tester-contact-list.herokuapp.com/.
 It implements the Page Object Model design pattern and supports multiple data sources for data-driven testing.

 ## ✨ Features